dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ### Visual Studio Code or Command Line

-Visual Studio and the extension drive the bundling and minification process using GUI gestures, however the same capabilities are available with the `dotnet` CLI and BuildBundlerMinifier NuGet Package.
+Visual Studio and the extension drive the bundling and minification process using GUI gestures; however, the same capabilities are available with the `dotnet` CLI and BuildBundlerMinifier NuGet package.

 Add the NuGet package to your project: